 - reduce the number of sexual partners: this will reduce HPV along with other STIs.
-Up to 60% of women get HPV infection from their first partner.
-This means that not only do you have to look at the number of sexual partners you've had, but also the number of sexual partners your partner's had.
+Up to 40% of women get HPV infection from their first partner.
+This means that not only do you have to look at the number of sexual partners you've had, but also the number of sexual partners your partner has had.
 Click here to see how quickly HPV can spread through your network of sexual partners.

 - wait before having sex with a new partner: waiting before having sex may increase the chance that an HPV infection from a previous partner will clear.